sdrendall/readme_test/README.md

 ```

 ## Endpoints
-All the endpoints (except Utils), are single token protected, ~~the token is retrievable from the `/v1/login` endpoint~~
+All the endpoints (except Utils), are single token protected, ~~the token is retrievable from the `/v1/login` endpoint~~ Each endpoint returns JSON of the following form:

-### General Output Format
-All endpoints return JSON in the following form:

 ```graphql
 {